Laravel-Backpack/docs/5.x-dev/crud-columns.md

 <a name="custom_html"></a>
 ### custom_html

 Show the HTML that you provide in the page.
-You can optionaly escape the text when displaying it on page, if you don't trust the value.
+You can optionally escape the text when displaying it on page, if you don't trust the value.

 ```php
 [